HomeDirectoriesData Licensing: The Hidden Revenue Stream for Modern Directories

 • API restrictions: Limiting which fields can be accessed via different license types

 Key Insight: Your best licensing customers become advocates who refer other potential licensees.
 A satisfied customer who’s successfully integrated your data and sees clear ROI will recommend you to peers.
-Nurture these relationships—they’re worth more than their direct revenue.
+Nurture these relationships; they’re worth more than their direct revenue.

-Future Directions
+Future directions

-The trend toward data marketplaces creates new distribution channels.
+The move toward data marketplaces creates new distribution channels.
 Instead of licensing data directly, directories might list their datasets on platforms like AWS Data Exchange, Snowflake Data Marketplace, or specialized industry exchanges.
 These platforms handle technical delivery, usage tracking, and payments while exposing your data to broader audiences.

 This article was written on: